g4eml/RP2040_LCD_Synth/README.md

 2. Connect the HMI Module to your PC using the USB-C port on the side.

-3. Hold down the BOOTSEL button on the back of the HMI module and briefly press the Reset button.
+3. Hold down the BOOT button on the back of the HMI module and briefly press the Reset button.
 The RP2040 should appear as a USB disk drive on your PC.

 3. Copy the .uf2 file onto the USB drive.
 The RP2040 will recognise the file and immediately update its firmware and reboot.